Last updated on November 28th, 2023 at 15:21

 If you don’t keep your eye on your percolator you are in danger of serving up a better over brewed and over extracted coffee.

-The Percolator Coffee Is Universal.
+The Percolator Coffee Is Universal

 Percolator coffee is very practical and universal.
-Like a French press or a Moka pot it is easily put in your luggage and travel with it.
+Like a French press or a Moka pot it is easily put in your luggage and travels with it.
 The more traditional one you can even use while out camping and get super fresh strong coffee.

-Percolators Give You Real Hot Coffee.
+Percolators Give You Real Hot Coffee

 Because your coffee is being brewed at a high temperature, you can, of course, enjoy a proper hot coffee.
 Plus, a nice bonus with the electric versions is you can set your percolator to keep your coffee at a hot temperature.

 This is certainly a plus point for a cold winter morning!

 Not everything is perfect about a percolator coffee.
 Let’s talk about the drawbacks.

 Over extraction and ending up with bitter coffee is more of a problem with traditional stovetop percolators.
 With an electric percolator, you might over brew the first few times once you get your settings for your own personal taste fixed.

 You need to keep a watchful eye on your stovetop percolator every time that you use it.
 With your electric percolator, just until you get to know your machine and its setting, then you are good to go.
 You set it to brew how you like your coffee and set it to keep your coffee warm.